colinzhu/business-rule-engine/README.md

 ### RuleEngine
 - A component combines Rule and Fact, and kick off the processing.

+### Result
+- A result contains the rule's name, processing result, and a remark
+- For actions without any return value, processing result can be null or String e.g. DONE or anything else

 ### Reference
 - Martin Fowler's [RulesEngine](https://martinfowler.com/bliki/RulesEngine.html)
 - [Easy Rules](https://github.com/j-easy/easy-rules)